 The Group is currently reviewing the basis of application and the potential impacts of IFRS 15.
-However, further to the review of existing contracts recognised in accordance with IAS 18 (representing 0.23% of consolidated premium income, see Note 16, Premium income and revenue from other activities), the Group believes that application of IFRS 15 will not have a material impact on its consolidated financial statements.
+However, further to the review of existing contracts recognised in accordance with IAS 18 (representing 0.29% of consolidated premium income, (see Note 16, Premium income), the Group believes that application of IFRS 15 will not have a material impact on its consolidated financial statements.

-Clarifications of IFRS 15:
+Clarifications of IFRS 15

-The amendments clarifying IFRS 15 published on 12 April 2016 are also applicable for accounting periods beginning on or after 1 January 2018 but have not yet been adopted by the European Union.
+Amendments clarifying IFRS 15: The amendments clarifying IFRS 15 published on 12 April 2016 were adopted by the European Union on 31 October 2017 and are also applicable for accounting periods beginning on or after 1 January 2018.
 The amendments to the standard, which was published in 2014, do not alter the underlying principles but simply clarify the way in which they should be applied.
 Amendments to the body of the standard are limited.
 Most of the changes concern the Basis for Conclusions and Illustrative Examples.

 These amendments are applicable retrospectively in accordance with IAS 8, as if they had formed an integral part of IFRS 15 on the date of first-time adoption.
-Early application is permitted.